-- to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Authority, that officer is the Chief Financial Officer. - to manage its affairs to secure economic, efficient, effective and best value use of resources and to safeguard its assets. - to approve the statement of accounts by the statutory deadline.
+• to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In this Authority, that officer is the Chief Financial Officer.

+• to approve the statement of accounts by the statutory deadline.